sympy/sympy_doc/dev/_sources/install.txt

     >>> integrate(1/x, x)
     log(x)

-For a starter guide on using SymPy effectively, refer to the :doc:`tutorial`.
+For a starter guide on using SymPy effectively, refer to the :ref:`tutorial`.

 Questions
 =========